segabl/pd2-super-serious-shooter/README.md

 - Revive health decreases with each revive
 - Stamina drain from jumping is increased
 - Enemy intimidation is only possible during assault breaks and chances are reduced
-- Weapon recoil is increased when hipfiring and reduced when crouching or aiming down sights
+- Weapon recoil is based on weapon damage and increased when hipfiring and reduced when crouching or aiming down sights
 - Weapon spread is increased when moving and reduced when standing still, crouching or aiming down sights
 - Aim re-centering will only apply to the most recently fired shot
+- Insider assets are available for purchase by default

 ## Team AI Changes